dzangolab/generator-dzangolab-iac/generators/aws-swarm-workers-asg/templates/aws-swarm-workers-asg/README.md

 export AWS_PROFILE=XXXXXX
 ```

-* Set the default organization
+* If using Pulumi cloud as your backend, set the default organization

 ```bash
 pulumi org set-default {your organization}